COLLEGE OF

 Tiny Toones was unofficially founded in 2005 and years later transformed into a successful educational and social space for street children in Phnom Penh, Cambodia.
 The mission of Tiny Toones is “to provide a safe, positive environment for at‐risk youth to channel their energy and creativity into the arts and education, empowering them to build self‐confidence in their daily lives, aim for better employment possibilities, and feel supported pursuing their dreams.”

-2024 Program: India
+2024 program: India

 Students selected for placement at the Men-Tsee-Khang Tibetan Medical & Astro College (MTK-TMAC) in Dharamsala will be working with faculty and staff on professional development.
 Students will support the medical school in organizing and delivering weekly sessions related to teaching skills, public speaking, conference presentation and abstract writing, English language development, and research archive writing and reporting.
 Additional activities at the medical center may also include: helping astrologer with English consultation and written astrological chart, website development (e.g., language/content), grant writing, and report editing.
 This is our pilot year in India, only 2 graduate students will be selected this year.